ewsdocker/lms-bash/README.md

 **NOT READY FOR USE.**

-The documentation for these scripts may be found in the [lms-bash Wiki](https://github.com/JayWheeler/lms-bash/wiki).
+The (incomplete) documentation for these scripts may be found in the [lms-bash Wiki](https://github.com/JayWheeler/lms-bash/wiki).

 ____